Marie’s Catfish Crawfish Shrimp Courtbouillon Recipe

-1 stick of real butter
+1 stick of REAL butter

-1 large or 3 regular sweet onions
+1 large (or ~3 regular-size) sweet onions chopped

-3 ribs celery
+3 ribs celery chopped

 ~3 cups seafood stock or water

-2 cans tomato paste
+2 small cans tomato paste

 Roux (if jarred, Kary’s)